 In addition, several other provisions in the Board's Code of Ethics impact Board employees' involvement with charter and contract school development depending on certain circumstances.
 These circumstances include conflicts from secondary employment and representing other persons or entities in proceedings before the Board.
-If you are a current Board employee and wish to serve on a proposed charter or contract school's design team or governing board, please contact the Ethics Advisor, Andra Gomberg at agomberg@cps.edu or at 773-553-1312.
+If you are a current Board employee and wish to serve on a proposed charter or contract school's design team or governing board, please contact the Office of Innovation & Incubation at iandiauthorization@cps.edu or (773) 553-1530.